IbadDE/IbadDE/README.md

 ## Data Analyst | [ibadullah99@icloud.com](mailto:ibadullah99@icloud.com)

 ### Summary:
 Experienced data analyst with a strong background in data mining, data wrangling, data manipulation, and data visualization.
 Skilled in Python, SQL, and Tableau, as well as Microsoft Excel and Google Sheets.
-Holds multiple certificates in data analytics and has a MS degree in Electrical Power Engineering from UET Peshawar.
+Holds multiple certificates in data analytics.